 - 1 package Hidden Valley ranch dressing

 Fry the hamburger with the onion.
-When done, drain the grease and then add all the other ingredients and stir to mix well.
+When done, drain the grease, add all the other ingredients, and stir to mix well.
 Heat for 15 minutes or until all ingredients are hot.
 Serves 8-10